+- 3.2 The student will read and demonstrate comprehension of fictional texts, literary nonfiction, and poetry.

+- a) Set a purpose for reading.

 - b) Make connections between reading selections.

 - d) Compare and contrast settings, characters, and plot events.

 - f) Identify the narrator of a story.

 - i) Identify the conflict and resolution.

-- j) Identify the theme.
+- i) Identify the theme.

-historical fiction, biography, autobiography, and folklore/tall tale, with a focus on folklore and tall tales.
+3.RL The student will use textual evidence to demonstrate comprehension and build knowledge from a variety of grade-level complex literary texts read to include fantasy, humor, fable/fairy tale, realistic fiction, historical fiction, biography, autobiography, and folklore/tall tale, with a focus on folklore and tall tales.

-- A. Identify thematic topics of stories (e.g., friendship, survival, determination) and the lessons learned. - B. Identify the central conflict and resolution using events from the plot to summarize the text. - C. Describe a character's attributes, including their traits, motivations, or feelings and how they develop throughout the text.
+- A. Identify thematic topics of stories (e.g. friendship, survival, determination) and the lessons learned. - B. Identify the central conflict and resolution using events from the plot to summarize the text. - C. Describe a character's attributes, including their traits, motivations, or feelings and how they develop throughout the text.